DRUGS: THE WORST THING YOU CAN POSSIBLY DO IN BALI

-Although, this beautiful country we all know and love, has become incredibly iconic for sucking in insensible people to actions that get them into a whole lot of trouble.
+Although, this beautiful place we all know and love, has become incredibly iconic for sucking in insensible people to actions that get them into a whole lot of trouble.

 Every year, there are over 4 million tourists that land on the island of Bali.
 It’s become a destination for many teens to travel to for schoolies week, because of it’s cheap reputation and uncontrollable party scene.
 Thousands of these ex-students flock to Indonesia every year, most of which have never travelled without their parents, who are ready to enjoy their free life after 13 years of schooling.